epicweb-dev/epicshop/docs/other.md

 - `KCDSHOP_PLAYGROUND_RESTART_PLAYGROUND`: Whether the playground will be restarted after the `post` script (available in the `post` script only).

-These scripts will also be run with the `cwd` set to the playground directory, but the actual script run will be the absolute path to the script in the source directory.
+These scripts will be run with the `cwd` set to the workshop root.